This article was originally published in the 2013 summer edition of Canadian Mining magazine. It posted here with the

 For $1.1 billion, the consortium is taking a 15 per cent stake in ArcelorMittal Mines Canada.
 This is the second time in several years that POSCO has bought into a Canadian mining firm.
 As one of Canada’s leading suppliers of iron ore, ArcelorMittal Mines Canada would increase POSCO’s access to this key steel-making ingredient.
 Looking ahead, it is essential for Quebec to continue to attract foreign investors but the impact of the new mining tax regime and moratoriums, such as the ones noted earlier, need to be considered.
 With these new implications, project planning and implementation must be balanced with the demand for raw materials from emerging countries, like the BRIC nations, while satisfying the province’s push for more transparency, stability and meeting social, environmental and revenue expectations.

 1. Government of Quebec website, www.gouv.qc.ca.

-John Nyholt is a former partner in PwC Canada’s Transaction Services Group and the Mining Deals Leader.
+John Nyholt is a former partner in PwC Canada’s Transaction Services Group and the Mining Deals former Leader.
 Nochane Rousseau is a partner in the Montreal office and the PwC Canada Mining Leader for Quebec.

 Perspective North: PwC’s vision for the sustainable and integrated development of Northern Quebec.